mayonesa/twitter-like/README.md

 Doing this will:

 1. download and install Gradle
-2. download and install project dependencies (Groovy, junit, slf4j, and joda-time)
+2. download and install project dependencies (groovy, spring, hibernate, JSR-330, userType, junit, slf4j, logback, and joda-time)
 3. compile the source code
 4. connect the standard input
 5. run twitter-like